 Set Theory 2012/13

-by Peter Koepke
+BY PETER KOEPKE

 Die Mengenlehre ist das Fundament der gesamten Mathematik (FELIX HAUSDORFF, Grundzüge der Mengenlehre, 1914)

 1 Introduction

-GEORG CANTOR characterized sets as follows:
+Georg Cantor characterized sets as follows:

-Unter einer Menge verstehen wir jede Zusammenfassung M von bestimmten, wohlunterschiedenen Objekten m unserer Anschauung oder unseres Denkens (welche die "Elemente" von M genannt werden) zu einem Ganzen.
-FELIX HAUSDORFF in Grundzüge formulated shorter:
+Unter einer Menge verstehen wir jede Zusammenfassung M von bestimmten, wohlunterschiedenen Objekten m unsrer Anschauung oder unseres Denkens (welche die "Elemente" von M genannt werden) zu einem Ganzen.
+Felix Hausdorff in Grundzüge formulated shorter:

 Eine Menge ist eine Zusammenfassung von Dingen zu einem Ganzen, d.h. zu einem neuen Ding.
 Sets are ubiquitous in mathematics.
-According to HAUSDORFF Differential- und Integralrechnung, Analysis und Geometrie arbeiten in Wirklichkeit, wenn auch vielleicht in verschleiernder Ausdrucksweise, beständig mit unendlichen Mengen.
+According to Hausdorff Differential- und Integralrechnung, Analysis und Geometrie arbeiten in Wirklichkeit, wenn auch vielleicht in verschleiernder Ausdrucksweise, beständig mit unendlichen Mengen.
 In current mathematics, many notions are explicitly defined using sets.
-The following example indicates that notions which are not set-theoretical prima facie can be construed set-theoretically: f is a real function $\equiv f$ is a set of ordered pairs (x, f(x)) of real numbers, such that ...; (x, y) is an ordered pair $\equiv (x, y)$ is a set $\dots \{x, y\} \dots$; x is a real number $\equiv x$ is a left half of a DEDEKIND cut in $\mathbb{Q} \equiv x$ is a subset of \mathbb{Q} , such that ...; r is a rational number $\equiv r$ is an ordered pair of integers, such that ...; z is an integer $\equiv z$ is an ordered pair of natural numbers (= non-negative integers); $\mathbb{N} = \{0, 1, 2, \dots\};$ 0 is the empty set; 1 is the set $\{0\}$; 2 is the set $\{0, 1\}$; etc. etc.

-We shall see that all mathematical notions can be reduced to the notion of set.
+The following example indicates that notions which are not set-theoretical prima facie can be construed set-theoretically: ''' f is a real funktion \equiv f is a set of ordered pairs (x, f(x)) of real numbers, such that ...; (x,y) is an ordered pair \equiv (x,y) is a set ...\{x,y\}...; x is a real number \equiv x is a left half of a DEDEKIND cut in \mathbb{Q} \equiv x is a subset of \mathbb{Q}, such that ...; r is a rational number \equiv r is an ordered pair of integers, such that ...; z is an integer \equiv z is an ordered pair of natural numbers (= non-negative integers); \mathbb{N} = \{0, 1, 2, ...\}; z is the set z in the set z is the set z in the set z is the set z in the set z in ''' We shall see that all mathematical notions can be reduced to the notion of set.
 Besides this foundational role, set theory is also the mathematical study of the infinite.
 There are infinite sets like \mathbb{N} , \mathbb{Q} , \mathbb{R} which can be subjected to the constructions and analyses of set theory; there are various degrees of infinity which lead to a rich theory of infinitary combinatorics.
 In this course, we shall first apply set theory to obtain the standard foundation of mathematics and then turn towards "pure" set theory.
 2 The Language of Set Theory If m is an element of M one writes $m \in M$.
 If all mathematical objects are reducible to sets, both sides of these relation have to be sets.
 This means that set theory studies the \in -relation $m \in M$ for arbitrary sets m and M. As it turns out, this is sufficient for the purposes of set theory and mathematics.
 In set theory variables range over the class of all sets, the \in -relation is the only undefined structural component, every other notion will be defined from the \in -relation.
-Basically, set theoretical statement will thus be of the form $\dots \forall x \dots \exists y \dots x \in y \dots u \equiv v \dots,$ belonging to the first-order predicate language with the only given predicate \in .
+Basically, set theoretical statement will thus be of the form $$... \forall x ... \exists y x \in y ... u \equiv v ...,$$ belonging to the first-order predicate language with the only given predicate \in .
 To deal with the complexities of set theory and mathematics one develops a comprehensive and intuitive language of abbreviations and definitions which, eventually, allows to write familiar statements like $$e^{i\pi} = -1$$ and to view them as statements within set theory.